armanaaquib/e-commerce-project/backend/README.md

 **Windows (Command Prompt):**
 `$env:DATABASE_URL = "jdbc:mysql://localhost:3306/ecommerce_db" $env:DATABASE_USERNAME = "your_db_user" $env:DATABASE_PASSWORD = "your_db_password" $env:JWT_SECRET_KEY = "your_jwt_secret"`

-> You can add these value directly in application.properties file temporarily as well for running locally and testing the application.
+> Note: You can add these values directly in the application.properties file temporarily for local development and testing, but this is not recommended for production or shared environment

 ## Running the Application

 1.  **Ensure Prerequisites are met.**
 2.  **Set up the required Environment Variables** (see Configuration section).
-Make sure your **MySQL** server is running and the specified database exists.
+Make sure your **MySQL** server is running and the specified database exists (the application uses spring.jpa.hibernate.ddl-auto=update which can create/update tables, but the database itself should exist).
 3.  **Navigate to the project's root directory** (where `build.gradle` and `gradlew` are located).
 4.  **Run the application using the Gradle Wrapper:**